Supervision

 All PhD candidates are entitled to a research budget for presenting papers at conferences, research travel to archives/fieldwork/research trips, and the production of the thesis.

-Self-funded PhD candidates have a total budget of up to 3.750 euro (for their entire trajectory) for the conferences, research travel to archives/fieldwork/research trips (travel and accommodation, participation fee); and for the production of the thesis (printing, light editing).
-Costs for the cloak room at the defense venue can be claimed afterwards, on the basis of the invoice of the venue.
+Self-funded PhD candidates (all PhD candidates who do not have a contract from the Faculty of Humanities) have a total budget of up to 4.500 euro* (for their entire trajectory) for the conferences, research travel to archives/fieldwork/research trips (travel and accommodation, participation fee); and for the production of the thesis (printing, light editing).

 To apply for this funding, and receive details how to claim, please contact Astrit Blommestijn via E: extprom-fgw@uva.nl.